 More fundamentally, all existing AFC benchmarks are \emph{static} and therefore vulnerable to \emph{data leakage}.
 State-of-the-art AFC systems rely on large language models (LLMs) that are continually pretrained on public web data.
 Since benchmark claims originate from the same public sources, models may implicitly encode both claims and verdicts in their parametric knowledge, undermining meaningful evaluation.
-We empirically substantiate this effect in Figure~\ref{fig:results_longitudinal}, demonstrating a sharp performance drop on claims published after models' knowledge cutoff date.
+We empirically substantiate this effect in Fig.~\ref{fig:results_longitudinal}, demonstrating a performance drop for claims published after the models' knowledge cutoff date.

 To address these limitations, we introduce \emph{Verified Theses and Statements (\method)}, the first \emph{dynamic} AFC benchmark. \method is extended quarterly with newly emerging real-world claims, effectively mitigating data leakage in future splits through fully automated data acquisition.
 It is also the first benchmark to combine real-world multimodal claims featuring both images and videos.
 Unlike the vast majority of previous work, \method also provides multilingual, open-domain, and balanced claim data with verdict annotations accompanied by textual justifications for the rulings, derived from expert ground truth.
-Figure~\ref{fig:teaser_figure} shows example claims from \method.
+Fig.~\ref{fig:teaser_figure} shows example claims from \method.

-Moreover, we contribute a novel rating scheme that (1) disentangles previously coarse-grained rulings into separate fine-grained claim and media properties, (2) incorporates uncertainty by modeling each of these properties on a scale from -1 to 1 allowing to (3) employ Mean Squared Error (MSE) as a evaluation metric to reward near-correct predictions while strongly penalizing flipped decisions.
+Moreover, we contribute a novel rating scheme that (1) disentangles previously coarse-grained rulings into separate fine-grained claim and media properties, (2) incorporates uncertainty by modeling each of these properties on a scale from $-1$ to $1$ allowing to (3) employ Mean Squared Error (MSE) as an evaluation metric to reward near-correct predictions and strongly penalize flipped decisions.

 Finally, we benchmark state-of-the-art multimodal AFC systems and strong LLM baselines, revealing substantial room for improvement.
-We will publish the benchmark data and pipeline code online, and we commit to extending \method every coming quarter until at least Q4 2028.
+We made the benchmark data and pipeline code available at \href{https://veritas.mai.informatik.tu-darmstadt.de/}{veritas.mai.informatik.tu-darmstadt.de} and commit to extending \method in each subsequent quarter until at least Q4 2028.